spruceid/ssx/documentation/reference/ssx-serverless/ssx-serverless.ssxlogfields.userid.md

 ## SSXLogFields.userId property

-Unique identifier for the user, formatted as a DID
+Unique identifier for the user, formatted as a DID.

 <b>Signature:</b>